s94315/ATM-Simulator/README.md

 # ATM-Simulator

-/*This Java program simulates an Automated Teller Machine (ATM) with basic functionalities such as user authentication, checking balance, depositing money, and withdrawing money.*/
+*This Java program simulates an Automated Teller Machine (ATM) with basic functionalities such as user authentication, checking balance, depositing money, and withdrawing money.*

 Features
 User Authentication: Users are authenticated using their ID and PIN.